By Rhonda Carrier

 I wasn’t prepared for my three boys to be quite so horrified when I broke the news that we were going to be away for Halloween.
 I tried explaining to them that it was a trade-off – that seven days in the Mediterranean sunshine, enjoying all sorts of fantastic activities, was surely worth more than a couple of hours' trick and treating in the neighbourhood with their mates in cold, wet, dark Manchester.
 But they weren’t convinced.
 I ended up promising them that I’d pack their Halloween costumes and that we’d do some kind of trick or treating in the hotel if at all possible.

-I didn’t want to mention it to them in case of disappointment, but I was fairly sure – having been on Mark Warner family holidays in the past – that the kids' clubs at the 5-star Levante Beach Resort on the Greek island of Rhodes (then run by Mark Warner, now by Neilson) would include some Halloween activities in their schedule.
+I didn’t want to mention it to them in case of disappointment, but I was fairly sure – having been on Mark Warner family holidays in the past – that the kids' clubs at the five-star Levante Beach Resort on the Greek island of Rhodes (then run by Mark Warner, now by Neilson) would include some Halloween activities in their schedule.
 And sure enough, when we got there we found that our week was to culminate in a spooky show, and the children’s activities during the week included rehearsals building up to this.

 The show, involving both the children and the kids’ club brilliant staff, was a blast, with everyone coming to watch.
 It wasn’t trick or treating, but there were plenty of sweets involved and it was enough for the kids to feel that they weren’t missing out on the event.
 And frankly, given everything else that they did that week, they certainly came to feel that the ‘trade-off’ was worth it.

 The highlight of the week for my two eldest boys (then 11 and 9) was waterskiing for the first time, with my youngest (5) excited to ride in the speedboat with me.
 But they tried out the full range of activities offered by the kids’ clubs, including sailing, canoeing, windsurfing, table tennis and beach games galore.
 Everything that’s available in high season is also feasible in half term, so you don't miss out by coming late in the year.